varungowde/lilly/README.md

 # Lilly - Portfolio Site
-## I made this for web-app for a stranger
+## I made this web-app for a stranger